View a template set below:

 Go through it and add to a list (open every tweeter's profile to get their full names and the company they work for where available) everyone who voiced frustrations about some aspect of your competitor’s product or service.
 Then send them a cold email to explain how your product or service does it better (check out the Sales System for a template for this email).

-5. Find prospects via strings of code that many of them use
+5. Find prospects via strings of code that many of them use on their website

 What is a string of code that the majority of your prospects use on their sites?
 For example, let’s say that your prospects are ecommerce store owners.
 Then some of them may use Shopify.